 Slice the cookies as thinly as possible and lay on buttered cookie sheet to bake.
-Your cookies will be crisp and flaky, with a wonderful texture, even with gluten-free flour.
+Your lemon poppy seed cookies will be crisp and flaky, with a wonderful texture, even with gluten-free flour.

 Gluten-Free Poppy Seed Cream Cookies

 This is a delicious, lemony, gluten-free cookie with the texture that your gluten free friend has been missing.
 Crispy and flaky with the mouth-freel of wheaten cookies, these cookies are perfect for shipping and gifting.
-Make them plain as lemon poppy seed biscuits, or put two biscuits together with a lemon cream centre for Lemon Poppy Seed Cream Cookies.
+Make them plain as lemon poppy seed cookies, or put two cookies together with a lemon cream centre for Lemon Poppy Seed Cream Cookies.